Labib666Camp/Neural-Temporal-Field/README.md

 # Neural-Temporal-Field
-A Multi Layered Perceptron is fitted to predict output as the input perturbated continuously.
-A Neural Temporal Field is the space of outputs for all possible perturbations.
+A Multi Layered Perceptron is fitted to predict output as the input is perturbated continuously.
+Therefore, A Neural Temporal Field is the space of outputs for all possible perturbations across all time.